 “It's because you're a great writer, Matt, and I wanted to see what you could do if you just sat down and wrote whatever you wanted.”

 If my memory of Matt's story is accurate, he then walked out of Ms. Blizzard's class thinking, “Wow, she's weird.”
 But two years later, while in college wondering what he was going to do with his life, it was this one interaction with Ms. Blizzard that came back to his mind.
 Ms. Blizzard, all those years ago, had helped Matt believe that he could be a writer (the Efficacy belief), and she had planted the seeds for Matt seeing himself as a writer (the Identity belief).

 And here's the crazy thing: you and I have had Ms. Blizzards in our own lives, haven't we?
 People who unwittingly planted resilient seeds that eventually blossomed into the beliefs underlying some of the best work we do today, be it at parenting or writing or teaching or cycling.
 Key beliefs underlie the best work that we do, and the same is true for the work of our students.

 Today, you and I have the chance to durably affect what our students believe about themselves and their work.
 What a great privilege it is to teach.

-Note from Dave: I'm building an all-online, schedule-friendly, limited-enrollment PD course on student motivation right now — a course on the five key beliefs highlighted in this post.
-The earliest enrollees will also get a signed copy of my book when it comes out in June.
-To get on the waitlist, sign up here.
+Note from Dave: I've built an all-online, schedule-friendly PD course on student motivation — a course on the five key beliefs highlighted in this post.
+Sign up here.